Tree-guided group lasso for multi-response regression with structured sparsity, with an application to eQTL mapping: Experiments

-We fit lasso, the $L_1/L_2$-regularized regression, and our method to the simulated dataset with signal strengths of the non-zero elements of $\mathbf{B}$ set to 0.4, and show the results in Figures \ref{fig:sim_b}(c)-(e), respectively.
-Since lasso does not have any mechanism to borrow strength across different tasks, false positives of the estimated non-zero regression coefficients are distributed randomly across the matrix $\hat{\mathbf{B}}^{\textrm{lasso}}$ in Figure \ref{fig:sim_b}(c).
-On the other hand, the $L_1/L_2$ regularization method blindly combines information across the outputs regardless of the sparsity structure, and the $L_2$ penalty over the outputs does not encourage sparsity.
-As a result, once an input is selected as relevant for an output, it gets selected for all of the other outputs, which tends to create a vertical stripes of non-zero values as shown in Figure \ref{fig:sim_b}(d).
-When the true hierarchical structure in Figure \ref{fig:sim_b}(a) is available as prior knowledge, it is visually clear from Figure \ref{fig:sim_b}(e) that our method is able to suppress false positives of non-zero regression coefficients, and recover the true underlying sparsity structure significantly better than other methods.
+To illustrate the behavior of different methods, we fit the lasso, the $L_1/L_2$-regularized multi-task regression,\vadjust{\goodbreak} and our method to a single data set simulated with the nonzero elements of $\mathbf{B}$ set to 0.4, and show the results in Figure~\ref{figsimb}(c)--(e), respectively.
+Since the lasso does not have any mechanism to borrow statistical strength across different responses, false positives for nonzero regression coefficients are distributed randomly across the matrix~$\hat{\mathbf{B}}^{\mathrm{lasso}}$ in Figure~\ref{figsimb}(c).
+On the other hand, the $L_1/L_2$-regularization method blindly combines information across all responses regardless of the correlation structure.
+As a result, once a covariate is selected as relevant for a~response, it gets selected for all of the other responses, and we observe vertical stripes of nonzero values in Figure~\ref{figsimb}(d).
+When the hierarchical clustering structure in Figure~\ref{figsimb}(a) is available as prior knowledge, it is visually clear from Figure~\ref{figsimb}(e) that our method is able to suppress false positives, and to recover the true relevant covariates for correlated responses significantly better than other methods.

-In order to systematically evaluate the performance of the different methods, we generate 50 simulated datasets, and show in Figure \ref{fig:sim_roc} receiver operating characteristic (ROC) curves for the recovery of the true sparsity pattern averaged over these datasets.
-Figures \ref{fig:sim_roc}(a)-(c) represent results from different signal strengths in $\mathbf{B}$ of sizes 0.2, 0.4, and 0.6, respectively.
-Our method clearly outperforms lasso and the $L_1/L_2$ regularization method.
-Especially when the signal strength is weak in Figure \ref{fig:sim_roc}(a), the advantage of incorporating the prior knowledge of the tree as sparsity structure is significant.
+In order to systematically evaluate the performance of the different methods, we generate 50 simulated data sets, and show in Figure~\ref{figsimroc}(a) receiver operating characteristic (ROC) curves for the recovery of the true nonzero elements in the regression coefficient matrix averaged over these 50 data sets.
+Figure~\ref{figsimroc}(a) represents results from data sets with true nonzero elements in $\mathbf{B}$ set to 0.2.
+Additional results for true nonzero elements in $\mathbf{B}$ set to 0.4 and 0.6 are available in Online Appendix Figures 1A and 1B [\citet{Kim12}].
+Our method clearly outperforms the lasso and the $L_1/L_2$-regularized multi-task regression.
+Especially when the signal-to-noise ratio is low in Figure~\ref{figsimroc}(a), the advantage of incorporating the prior knowledge of the tree as a correlation structure over responses is significant.

-We compare the performance of the different methods in terms of prediction error, using additional 50 samples as test data, and show the results in Figures \ref{fig:sim_tserr}(a)-(c) for signal strengths of sizes 0.2, 0.4, and 0.6, respectively.
-We find that our method has a lower prediction error than the methods that do not incorporate the sparsity pattern across outputs.